Frubi22/MakeLobbiesGreatAgain/README.md

 ## APPLICATION SUPPORTS BOTH KILLER AND SURVIVOR

 **NOTE**: If you were linked here from another source, such as Reddit, be sure to check for the latest versions for the best quality.
-You can find all versions here: [MLGA Releases](https://github.com/Frubi22/MakeLobbiesGreatAgain/releases)
+You can find all my versions here: [MLGA Releases](https://github.com/Frubi22/MakeLobbiesGreatAgain/releases)

+MLGA from other devs: [MLGA Forks](https://github.com/Frubi22/MakeLobbiesGreatAgain/network)

 Primary Feature:
 * Determining Ping